 Group Meeting

-During the initial stages of the Rosen Group, we will deviate from the plans described here as we decide what works best for a small but growing group.
+During the initial stages of the Rosen Group, our group meeting structure will fluctuate as we decide what works best for a small but growing group.

 Purpose